openxla/stablehlo/docs/spec.md

-Within each process group in the StableHLO process grid, send the value of the `operands` tensor to the source process, applies a reduction function `computation` to the values of the `operands` tensors from each process and produces `results` tensors and save the
+Within each process group in the StableHLO process grid, send the value of the `operands` tensor to the source process, applies a reduction function `computation` to the values of the `operands` tensors from each process and produces `results` tensors and saves the
 `results` tensors only on the source process.

-If `has_dynamic_root` is set to true, the last operand in `operands` must be a flat array of `si32` containing the root values with 1-to-1 mapping to each data operands.
+If `has_dynamic_root` is set to true, the last operand in `operands` must be a flat array of `si32` containing the root values with 1-to-1 mapping to each data operand.

 The operation splits the StableHLO process grid into `process_groups` which is defined as follows: